Jess-De-Savage/Hello-World-/README.md

  *************
  This library will be a collection filled with what grabs my attention
  and sparks interest in my mind including, but not limited to:
- - Various programming of assorted languages
+ - Various programming and scripting languages
  - All things InfoSec and InfoTec
  - Writeups and sample reports
  - A fondness for Robotics